-Earlier this week, the cherries on my ‘Bali’ cherry tree looked like rubies; they were shiny, lush, bright red and definitely ready for picking.
+Earlier this week, the cherries on my ‘Bali’ cherry tree looked like rubies; they were shiny, lush, bright red and definitely ready for picking—time for cherry pie.
 So after removing the layers of netting that kept the birds off the tree, I got to work picking.
 When positively ripe, ‘Bali’ cherries come off easily, and I pitted most of the cherries right on the tree.
 A gentle squeeze on the fruit, a slight tug, and a perfectly pitted cherry went into my pot.
 Those cherries that still had the pits in them went into a separate pot for pitting in the kitchen later.

 On my 3-year-old tree, which is less than 5 feet tall, I harvested about 15 cups of cherries total.
 Not bad for such a little tree — and it makes me hopeful about future harvests, which are said to be enormous.